leopoldwhite/KGQuiz/README.md

 # KGQuiz

-Official repository of "KGQUIZ: Evaluating the Generalization of Encoded Knowledge in Large Language Models"."
+Official repository of "KGQUIZ: Evaluating the Generalization of Encoded Knowledge in Large Language Models".

-Full release of code and results incoming...